gnosis/dx-examples-liquidity-bots/README.md

 The bots automatically participate in the auctions performing bids and asks when the time is right.

-In order to do this bids and asks, they need to have a balance in the `Dutch X` smart contract.
+In order to do this bids and asks, they need to have a balance in the `DutchX` smart contract.

 For founding the bots, we need to know their Ethereum address, this is